hisplan/wdl-boilerplate/README.md

     -o HelloWorld.options.aws.json
 ```

-- `cromwell-secrets.json`: contains your credentials to access the workflow system.
+where `cromwell-secrets.json` is your secrets file (also called service account key) that contains your credentials and allows you to access the workflow system.

 ## Structure